SonyCSL/node-picogw-plugin-mqtt/README.md

+# This package is no longer necessary, because MQTT support is unified into [PicoGW](https://github.com/KAIT-HEMS/node-picogw) core system.

-# MQTT plugin for PicoGW
+## MQTT plugin for PicoGW

 This is a MQTT plugin package of [PicoGW](https://github.com/KAIT-HEMS/node-picogw), developed by Shigeru Owada@Sony CSL.